 Library materials should be returned to the outside or inside book drop when you are finished using them, not directly to staff.

-You can return your books and other library materials to the outside or inside book drop when you are finished using them.
-All items currently checked out have a new due date of July 31.
+Please return your books and other library materials directly to the outside or inside book drop when you are finished using them.
+Do not hand your returned items directly to library staff.